fazlearefin/sysadm-scripts/README.md

 ---

+## myssh.sh

+This script can be used instead of the `ssh` command.
+It tries to ssh to a server using key-based auth, and if fails, copies the key to the server and tries to ssh again.

+---

 ## ssh-copy-id-auto.sh

 This script let you copy your ssh-key to your servers for passwordless authentication.
 This script will help you in a situation where you have a thousand servers in which you want to copy your ssh-key.
 You can use ssh-copy-id command but it will ask you your password a thousand times.
 Even if you do automate that, ssh-copy-id will copy to one server at a time which is painfully slow for a thousand servers.